holgern/pys3local/README.md

    - `"Access key mismatch"` (if credentials don't match)

 **Note:** Both AWS Signature V2 and V4 are fully supported.
-The server will automatically detect which version the client is using.
+The server will automatically detect which version the client is using and supports various authorization header formats from different S3 clients.

 ### Complete rclone Configuration Reference